 PROTECT YOUR ORAL STRUCTURES BY WEARING SPORTS GUARDS

-• Reduced chances of concussions
+• Lower risk of concussions

-• Protection from tooth loss
+• Protection against tooth loss and fractures

 If you are looking for a sports guard in London, Ontario, Contact our office at (519) 485-4951 today, or book an appointment with our dental team.